zeroincombenze/tools/os0/os0/README.rst

 --------------------------------------

 This module extends python os module with a few new functionality to interface operating system.

 It recognizes file name structure and manages both URI standard name both local name, as UNC and ODS5.

 - URI (Uniform Resource Identifier) is standard posix filename.
 - UNC (Uniform Naming Convention) is windows standard
 - ODS5 is used for define OpenVMS standard filenames

 An example of URI filename is '/home/myfile'.

-UNC example for the same of previous URI name is '\\home\\myfile' (with single backslash)
+UNC example for the same of previous URI name is '\\home\\myfile' (with single backslash).

 ODS5 (OpenVMS) for the same of previous URI name is '[home]myfile'

 See https://en.wikipedia.org/wiki/Path_(computing)